-Around 80 percent of women in Rwanda belong to a savings group (a social group where each person contributes with a certain amount and collectively share) or use other informal mechanisms to manage their financial needs.
+Around 80 percent of women in Rwanda belong to a savings group (a social group where each person contributes a certain amount and collectively share) or use other informal mechanisms to manage their financial needs.

 AFR uses a Gender and Inclusion Specialist that is hired to pay special attention to how systems can disadvantage women and advise how the organization can work to strategically counteract it during the design and implementation process in all their projects.
 They also train and coach their teams to be so-called “gender champions” in their work and the communities they live in.
 Implementing partners are supported to understand gender dynamics and how these would affect the outcomes and impact of AFR's interventions.

-– We aim to deepen financial inclusion of women and other underserved segments, says Jean Bosco Iyacu.
+- We aim to deepen the financial inclusion of women and other underserved segments, says Jean Bosco Iyacu.

 Zamuka Mugore is a female centered financial product launched by Bank of Kigali in partnership with AFR, and is accessible in 20 of their branches nationwide, providing opening of bank accounts free of charge, these accounts can facilitate loans of 1 million to get them started.
 This product is a measure to create seamless credit access for female entrepreneurs and counteract a system that has been identified to disadvantage them.

 AFR has facilitated two and a half million people access to financial services for the last five years, among them 1.1 million women.
-Sida, Sweden’s government agency for development cooperation, supports AFR in its work to increase access to financial services among poor households.
-Sidas’ contribution means that Swedish tax payers support AFR’s work in Rwanda and their goal towards equal economic growth.
+Sida, Sweden's government agency for development cooperation, support AFR in its work to increase access to financial services among poor households.
+Sidas' contribution means that Swedish tax payers support AFR's work in Rwanda and their goal towards equal economic growth.